Narrator: Laurence Lerner

 Doney: Yeah, yeah, it does.
 Yeah.

-Lerner: The person who really followed closely in Barnum’s footsteps was Bernard Ullman.
-When I started to think about my dissertation, I intended to do a chapter on each of the major impresarios, but reality set in and the need for a job, so I only submitted the Ullman chapter with a long introduction and many lengthy footnotes covering Ullman’s competitors, including William Steinway (1835-1896), the founder of Steinway and Sons.
+Lerner: The person who followed closely in Barnum’s footsteps was Bernard Ullman.
+When I started to think about my dissertation, I intended to do a chapter on each of the major impresarios.
+Soon reality set in and the need for a job, for which a completed dissertation was mandatory.
+As a result I only submitted the Ullman chapter as my dissertation with a long introduction and many lengthy footnotes covering Ullman’s competitors, including Maretzek, the Strakosch brothers and William Steinway (1835-1896), the founder of Steinway and Sons and the most “respectable” of the impresarios.

 In the 1850s and following, Steinway, of the Steinway piano factory, discovered that the best way to sell a piano was to

 give performances around the US by European virtuoso artists accompanied by a Steinway piano.
 Steinway had a subdivision of the company, run by Charles Tretbar, that sponsored concerts using a Steinway piano in conjunction with a prominent artist.
-In 1962 or 63 when I was doing plank road research for Alice Smith, who was the historian at the State Historical Society, I discovered ads in several nineteenth-century newspapers from towns along the Fox River Valley selling Steinways as well as articles describing how they could deliver a Steinway grand piano on the plank roads.
+In 1962 or 63 when I was doing plank road research for Alice Smith, who was the historian at the State Historical Society, I discovered ads in several 19th century newspapers from towns along the Fox River Valley selling Steinways as well as articles describing how, in the 1860s, Steinway would deliver grand pianos over plank roads.

 By the time I left Madison in 66, I was aware of this group of impresarios.
-My original plan was to have a chapter on each.
+As I said earlier, my original plan called for a chapter on each impresario.
 When I finally started to write, I realized that Ullman was going to be the dissertation and I would use the other materials I accumulated in later scholarly publications.
 However, I was faced with my nagging inner conflict of why was I pursuing this?
 There were no jobs.
 There simply were no jobs.

-Lerner: I was married, I had a child, and I didn’t want to be put in the position as many other grad students of moving from year to year on temporary jobs until something opens up.
+Lerner: I was married, I had a child, and I didn’t want to be put in the position as many other contemporary history grad students of moving from year to year on temporary jobs until a permanent position opens up.

 Lerner: I hurriedly finished the dissertation, realizing that I couldn’t get an academic teaching job.
 And I just went out to get a job to make a living.
 To support my family.